Decline of the Byzantine Empire: Persecution of the Armenians

 While all of this was happening, a portion of the Byzantine army rebelled against the emperor Michael VI.
 The Turks were well aware of the infighting among the Christians and took full advantage of the situation.
 Lastivertsi says: “As soon as the Persians [Turks] realized that [the Byzantine nobles] were fighting and opposing one another, they boldly arose and came against us, ceaselessly raiding, destructively ravaging.”

 Since the 10th century the Byzantine Empire had followed a policy of removing prominent nakharars (Armenian lords) from their native lands, absorbing those lands in the structure of the empire, and giving the nakharars in exchange lands and titles elsewhere.
 The Byzantine policy of removing important lords from their Armenian lands and settling them elsewhere (principally on imperial territory, in Cappadocia and northern Mesopotamia) proved to be extremely shortsighted in two ways.
 First, it left eastern Asia Minor devoid of its native defenders.
 Second, it worsened the ethnic tensions between the Greeks and the Armenians due to the introduction of thousands of Armenian newcomers into Cappadocia.
-The Byzantine empire worsened this error by disbanding a 50,000-man local Armenian army, ostensibly to save money.
+Constantine X worsened this error by disbanding a 50,000-man local Armenian army, ostensibly to save money.
 As a result, the land was left defenseless as well as leaderless in the face of the Turkish invasions that came soon after.

 The second wave of Armenians that moved westwards was after the battle of Manzikert (to flee the brutal Turkic raids).
-After severe persecutions of the Armenian and Syrian Monophysite non-Calcedonian communities, several Armenian royal families, which included Adom and Abucahl of Vaspuracan and Gagik of Ani, used the opportunity provided by the invasion of the Seljuk Turks to seek vengeance upon the local Greek Orthodox population.
-This included the pillage of wealthy estates and the torture and assassination of the Orthodox metropolitan of Ceasarea.
+After severe persecutions of the Armenian and Syriac Monophysite non-Calcedonian communities, several Armenian royal families, which included Adom and Abucahl of Vaspuracan and Gagik of Ani, used the opportunity provided by the invasion of the Seljuk Turks to seek vengeance upon the local Greek Orthodox population.
+This included the pillage of wealthy estates and the torture and assassination of the Orthodox metropolitan bishop of Caesarea.
 Gagik was eventually killed by the local Greek landowners.

 The Annexation of Armenia ultimately proved to be a strategic disaster for the Byzantines.
 The Armenian Princes provided a secure buffer zone on the Byzantines eastern border.
-The overextended Byzantines had found themselves sharing a wide border with a large and powerful empire of Nomadic horse archers whose style of fighting they were not used to, and they could no longer rely on the Armenians (who they had disarmed and persecuted) for assistance.
+The overextended Byzantines had found themselves sharing a wide border with a large and powerful empire of nomadic horse archers whose style of fighting they were not used to, and they could no longer rely on the Armenians (who they had disarmed and persecuted) for assistance.